 SECTION 9D.16.(a) The Department of Health and Human Services may contract with an Indian managed care entity (IMCE) or an Indian health care provider (IHCP), as defined under 42 C.F.R. § 438.14(a), to assist in the provision of health care or health care-related services to Medicaid and NC Health Choice beneficiaries who are members of federally recognized tribes or who are eligible to enroll in an IMCE.
-Contracts may include health care or health care-related services as agreed upon with the IMCE or IHCP, as approved by the Secretary of the Department of Health and Human Services and as allowed by the Centers for Medicare and Medicaid Services (CMS), including, but not limited to, the following services: Primary care case management as a primary care case managed system or
+Contracts may include health care or health care-related services as agreed upon with the IMCE or IHCP, as approved by the Secretary of the Department of Health and Human Services and as allowed by the Centers for Medicare and Medicaid Services (CMS), including, but not limited to, the following services:

-- 46 47 - entity, as described in 42 C.F.R. § 438.2.
-Utilization management and referrals.
-(2) - 48 49 50 - (3) The management or provision of home- and community-based services under a 1915(c) waiver.
+- (1) Primary care case management as a primary care case managed system or entity, as described in 42 C.F.R. § 438.2. - (2) Utilization management and referrals. - (3) The management or provision of home- and community-based services under a 1915(c) waiver. - (4) The management or provision of specialized services covered by a BH IDD Tailored Plan in accordance with Subdivision 10 of Section 4 of S.L.
+2015-245, as amended by S.L.
+2018-48.